Blize/Blize/README.md

-# Hi there 👋
+# ✨ welcome ✨

-✨ welcome ✨
+ Here some informations about me:

 ## Projects